Landfill sources (A_10)

 4) The order of relevance is listed in ascending order from 1 onwards.
 NA, Not Applicable.

-The main cause of deterioration of water quality in the harbour is upstream discharges into rivers and streams, including acid mine drainage.
+The main cause of deterioration of water quality in the harbour is upstream discharges into rivers, streams, including acid mine drainage.
 An inventory and characterisation of the different sources of discharge and pollution of the port’s waters has been carried out.

 Measures adopted by the Huelva Port Authority for the control of discharges (A_11)

-The measures implemented for the improvement and control of water quality in the Huelva Port are as follows:
+The measures implemented for the improvement and control of water quality in the port of Huelva are as follows:

-- Collection of water from the docks and improvement of the pavement at the Ing.
-J. Gonzalo and C. de Palos wharfs.
+- Collection of water from the docks and improvement of the pavement at the Muelle Ing.
+J. Gonzalo and Muelle C. de Palos docks.

 - Periodic water and sediment quality characterisation campaigns.